LiamMorrow/LiftLog/Docs/RemoteBackup.md

 ## AWS Lambda S3 Deployable Backup Server

-A nodejs application along with code to deploy it to AWS is available in the [examples/remote-backup/reference-server-implementation/aws-lambda-s3-deployable](../examples/remote-backup/reference-server-implementation/aws-lambda-s3-deployable) folder.
+A Node.js application along with code to deploy it to AWS is available in the [examples/remote-backup/reference-server-implementation/aws-lambda-s3-deployable](../examples/remote-backup/reference-server-implementation/aws-lambda-s3-deployable) folder.
 This is a more advanced setup which uses AWS Lambda and S3 to store the backups.
 Again this is quite involved but can get you set up if you are fairly technically adventurous.